Lighthouse scores – What are they and why are they important?

 The audit also adds the estimated savings which is how much time you could save by doing this.
 Since the maximum page load time should be 2 seconds, every millisecond counts.

-If you’d like to know more about Lighthouse or need some further advice or support then you can get in touch with our team via email: firstname.lastname@example.org
+We are a UK Digital services and software development company.
+We provide Lighthouse audits and improvements for your site.
+If you’d like to know more or need some further advice or support then you can get in touch with our team via email: firstname.lastname@example.org